-Federal transportation funding in IowaInformation on this Web page has been updated as of August 2012.
+Federal transportation funding in IowaInformation on this web page was last updated in December 2016.

-Most federal funds returned to state and local governments come from modal trust funds made up of various federal user fees.
-Many programs also receive a small percentage from the federal General Fund.
+Most federal transportation funds are actually dollars returned to state and local governments via modal trust funds made up of various federal user fees.
+Many programs also receive a smaller amount from the federal General Fund.

 |Highway Trust Fund:

 |Airport and Airway Trust Fund||$13.5 billion|

 The largest of the transportation trust funds was established in 1956 to ensure a steady flow of money to support the construction of the nation's interstate system.
 The Highway Trust Fund (HTF) and user fees have been continued and now support a wide range of transportation programs.
 User fees include fuel taxes, heavy vehicle use taxes, and retail taxes on purchases of trucks and truck tires.
 More than ninety percent of the revenue to the HTF comes from fuel taxes.
 HTF receipts are credited to two accounts: the highway account and the mass transit account.
 In FY 2014 Iowa contributed $468 million to the highway account (1.37 percent of total national receipts) and $77 million to the mass transit account (1.37 percent of total national receipts).